ilpadrello/Public-Notes/PROGRAMMING/VUE/Vue The Complete Guide Part 2.md

 ## Components

-What if we want to reuse some part of the code reusable?
+What if we want to reuse some part of the code?
 In this case we use components!
 If you try to mount one instance of vue.js to multiple HTML (using something like a class for example), you will see that only the first object will be affected, this is because you can only attach one element to an instance of vue.js

 In order to reuse the code in multiples places, you use the components: